-BETA completed the hydraulic and hydrologic analysis utilizing a combination of SCS and SWMM methodologies.
-As part of the study, BETA evaluated various alternatives to mitigate the problematic flooding within the low lying areas adjacent to the brook, as well as the drainage system contributing to the brook.
+Our team conducted a hydraulic and hydrologic analysis of the brook and inspected the drainage networks contributing flow.
+We then incorporated the information into the Town-wide GIS network to construct a hydraulic model.
+BETA evaluated various alternatives to mitigate the problematic flooding within the low-lying areas adjacent to the brook, as well as the drainage system contributing to the brook.

 It was found that the best solution was to replace the existing culvert with a new precast concrete box culvert and install new drain manholes and catch basins in a multi-phased approach.
 These measures have improved the culvert’s efficiency and increased its capacity.

 The first phase incorporated green infrastructure design with an open channel culvert section area constructed through a wetland.
 The open channel allows the culvert to overflow into the adjacent wetland area during larger rain events or high tide.
 Once the storm subsides, the stormwater can then flow back into the culvert as the capacity becomes available.
 The temporary overflow helps mitigate potential surcharges and flooding in the upstream neighborhoods.